 Winning the Spiritual Battle

 One of the biggest causes of the current European refugee crisis is warfare.
-Over 200,000 people have been killed in the civil war in Syria over the last five years.
+Over 200,000 people have been killed in the civil war in Syria in recent years.
 In Iraq, Isis have murdered thousands of innocent people (many of them Christians) and displaced tens of thousands of people (again, many of them Christians).
 Appalling terrorist attacks around the world now occur with alarming regularity.

 These atrocities are extreme and horrific instances of a violence that has always taken place at every level of society.
 ‘Brother fight brother, neighbour fight neighbour, city fight city, kingdom fight kingdom – anarchy and chaos and killing!’
 (Isaiah 19:2, MSG).